Nicole King

 • “Reckoning with Regionalism: Race, Place, and Power in Urban History,” Review Essay, Journal of Urban History (2021) Vol. 47(1) 209–214.

-• “The Superblock: A Downtown Development Debacle, 2003-2015” in Baltimore Revisited: Stories of Inequality and Resistance in a U.S. City (New Brunswick: Rutgers University Press, 2019)
+• “The Superblock: A Downtown Development Debacle, 2003-2015” in Baltimore Revisited: Stories of Inequality and Resistance in a U.S. City (Rutgers University Press, 2019)

 • “Community-Based Methods for Envisioning Deindustrialization: Mapping Baybrook and Mill Stories Projects of Baltimore, USA” in Onciul, B.A., Stefano, M.L., and Hawke, S., eds.
 Engaging Heritage: Engaging Communities (Suffolk: Boydell & Brewer, 2017), 119-137, co-authored with Michelle L. Stefano.